GLOBAL MARKETS-ECB prepares some sub-zero relief for wilting Europe

 By Marc Jones

-LONDON, July 25 (Reuters) - Euro and bond yields wilted on Thursday as a slump in German business confidence piled the pressure on the European Central Bank to push interest rates even deeper into sub-zero territory later.
+LONDON, July 25 (Reuters) - The euro and bond yields wilted on Thursday as a slump in German business confidence added to pressure on the European Central Bank to push interest rates even deeper into sub-zero territory later.

 New German data added to the call for ECB action as it showed business morale there had hit its lowest level since April 2013.

-The ripple effect saw neighbouring Switzerland’s 50-year government bond yield go negative, meaning none of its bonds now offer buyers any interest.
+The ripple effect saw bond yields bow across Europe.
+Neighbouring Switzerland’s 50-year government bond yield even went negative, meaning that none of its bonds now offer buyers any interest.

 “The weak macro data this week means the ECB will be forced to act sooner than later,” said Daniel Lenz, a rates strategist at DZ Bank in Frankfurt.